 Define your topic clusters, determine a pillar page for each content group, and then drill down to plan supporting content for each pillar.

-When you plan your pillar pages, consider covering broad topics at the uppermost level of your site navigation.
+When you plan your pillar landing page, consider covering broad topics at the uppermost level of your site navigation.
 This provides the opportunity to expand on the specifics within each topic cluster.

 Planning your content structure also allows you to strategize how you’ll link related information together.
-This type of advanced planning also gives you the opportunity to create a naming convention for your content that will build into a logical URL structure which is beneficial to both visitors and search engine crawl bots.
+This type of advanced planning also gives you the opportunity to create a naming convention for your content that will build into a logical URL structure which is beneficial to both visitors and Googlebot.

 5 Website Structure Best Practices for SEO-Friendly Site Architecture